 - Keep it moist.
 As I add the brown matter (leaves and wood waste) I soak the pile down with the hose.
 A compost bin in the sun will tend to dry out, whereas one in the shade is less likely to get dry.
 Check every so often that the middle of the pile is moist but not soggy.

 - Turn it frequently.
 I use a big garden fork to loosen up the pile.
-Ideally, I would turn a bin 2-3 times a week, but I’m lucky to get it once a week.
+Ideally, I would turn a bin 2-3 times a week, but I’m lucky to get to it once a month.
 But the more frequently you turn the pile, the quicker it will rot down.

 You can get a lot fancier with your methods and materials if you like, but even if you choose to dump it and forget it, you will eventually get your compost.